Everything You Need to Get a Birth Certificate

 Edited by Daniel Zeevi

-What do I need to get a Birth Certificate?
+What do I need to get a birth certificate?

 In the United States, the federal government doesn’t issue birth certificates.
 They’re maintained and distributed by individual states and U.S. territories.
 So, what do you need to get a birth certificate?
 The answer depends on the requirements set by the vital records office in the state or territory where you were born.